netlify/headlesscms.org/site/content/projects/contenta.md

 ## Free Open Source Software to be hosted anywhere

-Contenta is based of of Drupal, which is a powerful, robust content management system built on object-oriented PHP.
+Contenta is based off of Drupal, which is a powerful, robust content management system built on object-oriented PHP.
 Drupal runs websites such as whitehouse.gov, grammy.com, harvard.edu, and millions more.

 ## API ready with excellent documentation.